KPN shares slide after it rejects takeover offers

-KPN (KPN.AS) shares lost almost 4% in early trading on Monday after the Dutch telecoms company said it had rejected two unsolicited takeover offers in recent weeks.
+AMSTERDAM (Reuters) - KPN shares lost almost 4% in early trading on Monday after the Dutch telecoms company said it had rejected two unsolicited takeover offers in recent weeks.

 Reports of possible interest in the largest telecoms provider in the Netherlands have surfaced repeatedly for months, driving up KPN’s share price by about 45% since early October despite resistance from the company and the Dutch government against any foreign takeover.